rafael-santiago/tulip/doc/CONTRIBUTING.md

 - Be creative.
 You are not a robot.
 - Give focus to the concepts not to the "bread pan".
 Again, you are not a robot.
-- Code to transfer to the binary some aspects of your own knownledge.
+- Code to transfer to the binary some aspects of your own knowledge.
 By the way, this is the primary reason for being code something.
 - Use what you write.
 Really!
 Install it!
 Annoy yourself before annoying other people!
 - Be clearer but not boring.
 - If the knowledge that you need to put here is demading, do not be shy.
 If it is well-documented it is ok.
 Do not limit your code, just because someone will need to learn more before understanding you.
 - The only nice lazy creatures that I know are cats.
 - Reading before writing is essential.
 - New features, new documentation or at least the old documentation should be updated.
 - Pull requests are welcome.
 Talk about your work on it is essential.
-You are still interested in what you did.
+Are you still interested in what you did.
 Right?
 - This is about compilers, language, toy-programming.
 Point-and-click things already exist.
 If you really want to do a point-and-click stuff...
 Congrats, you got a new project or several projects to contribute outhere!
 - Tests are good.
 - If you need a Human to test what you did, your work is probably wrong or at least incomplete.